 Logos can be very elegant when replicated in an unusual wood.
-Here’s a detail from our table for Red Bull North America:
+Here’s a detail from our custom conference table for Red Bull North America:

 We can use dyed veneers to get colors that don’t occur naturally.
 There are some limits to what shades are available, but this approach can be very effective: